Lonely Is the Muse

 "Lonely Is the Muse" is a song by the American singer Halsey from her fifth studio album, The Great Impersonator (2024).
 She wrote it with Stuart Price, while Austin Corona, Wyatt Bernard, and Brandon Buttner handled its production.
 Columbia Records released the song on August 15, 2024, as the album's second single.
-"Lonely Is the Muse" is an alternative rock, hard rock, gothic rock, and grunge song led by guitar and drums, with lyrics that focus on self-worth and resilience.
+"Lonely Is the Muse" is an alternative rock, grunge, gothic rock, and hard rock song led by guitar and drums, with lyrics that focus on self-worth and resilience.
 Amy Lee of Evanescence inspired the track, whom Halsey impersonated as part of the album's promotion.

 Upon its release, the song received a positive response from music critics, with praise towards its sound; NME listed it as one of the best songs from 2024.
 Commercially, it appeared on the New Zealand Hot Singles chart.
 A Vevo live performance for "Lonely Is the Muse" premiered on October 30, 2024.
 Halsey included the song in the regular set lists of For My Last Trick: The Tour (2025) and several festival appearances.

 Background and release

 In June 2024, Halsey first previewed a new album with the release of "The End"; on the song, the singer revealed how she was informed of her lupus and T cell disorder diagnosis.
 The single "Lucky" followed in July.
 On August 14, 2024, she announced that she would be releasing "Lonely Is the Muse" as a single the following day in the morning.
 It was released through Columbia Records as scheduled.
 The cover artwork of the single depicts Halsey on top of a statue of the French journalist Victor Noir, a site which is supposed to represent fertility.
 It debuted on the New Zealand Hot Singles chart at number 22 on September 20, 2024.

-On August 26, Halsey announced her fifth studio album The Great Impersonator, conceived as a "confessional concept album".
+On August 26, Halsey announced her fifth studio album, The Great Impersonator, conceived as a "confessional concept album".
 She revealed its track listing a month later, in which "Lonely Is the Muse" appears as the twelfth track.
 For the album's promotion, Halsey hosted a countdown on social media, in which she would be impersonating a different artist each day for a song they influenced; for "Lonely Is the Muse", she posted a video in tribute to Amy Lee of Evanescence.
 Lee responded the post saying, "High compliment coming from you, my dear".
 On November 1, the song was sent to Italian radio airplay by Sony Music Italy.